PrestaShop/prestashop.github.io/content/news/posts/2023/a-new-organization-for-the-open-source-project.md

 The higher the volume of contributions, the larger the number of decisions that need to be made in the same timeframe.
 Successful open-source projects like PrestaShop all suffer from the same problem: the volume of contributions quickly exceeds the capacity of project members to process them all quickly.

 Facing this situation, project members will prioritize the subjects that seem the most important for them, or the ones that are easiest to decide on.
 But naturally, opinions on what's the priority often differ from one person to the next.
-In consequence, many feature requests, issues and Pull Requests pile up, waiting for decisions to be made, frustrating contributors and discouraging them from participating in the project.
+In consequence, many feature requests, issues and pull requests pile up, waiting for decisions to be made, frustrating contributors and discouraging them from participating in the project.

 This leads me to believe that today, **the key to increasing contribution is lifting the main barrier to it: time to decision**.